Attached Support Processor

-Attached Support Processor (ASP) was an implementation of loosely coupled multiprocessing for IBM's OS/360 operating system.
+Attached Support Processor (ASP) is an implementation of loosely coupled multiprocessing for IBM's OS/360 operating system.
 IBM later changed the name to Asymmetrical multiProcessor but retained the acronym ASP.

+History

 ASP evolved from the design of the 7094/7044 direct coupled system, using data channel to data channel communication.
 By attaching an IBM 7044 as a peripheral processor throughput of the 7094 was more than doubled.

 ASP was introduced in March 1967, and initially allowed connection of two System/360 computers via a channel-to-channel adapter (CTCA).

 As initially defined an ASP system typically (Note: If a main processor was a 360/65 then ASP could IPL it between OS/360 and the 7090 Emulator.) consisted of a large System/360 computer, a Model 50, 65, or 75 running OS/360, called the main processor, and a smaller System/360, Model 40 or larger, called the support processor, running the ASP supervisor as a single task under OS/360 PCP (Primary Control Program).
 The support processor performed functions such as printing, card reading and punching, freeing the main processor to run the application workload.
 It queued jobs, roughly 30 in the basic configuration, and released them to the main processor in priority order, and also did pre-execution setup of removable input/output devices such as disks and tapes on the main processor.